Meet Brea Corwin

 I have college-level training and advanced vet tech expertise, including but not limited to caring for senior pets, animals with special physical or medical needs, first aid and medical care for reptiles, birds and psittacines (parrots), and small mammals.

-I first began my vet tech training with the internationally known and respected avian veterinarian Dr. Hannis L Stoddard III (inventor of the AVID microchip) at the Animal & Bird Veterinary Medical Center in Norco, California.
+I first began my veterinary clinic training while in high school in the late 80s, with the internationally renowned avian veterinarian Dr. Hannis L Stoddard III at the Animal & Bird Veterinary Medical Center in Norco, California.
 While working at this clinic, I also learned to handle and treat exotic birds and parrots large and small (from pocket parrots to hyacinth macaws), reptiles and pocket pets.

 I also had the unique experience of helping to treat and rehabilitate wild mammals, raptors large and small, songbirds, hummingbirds, corvids (crows, etc) and many other creatures.